Brexit - how it will all work

 obligations of membership, whether or

-not the details of exit and of our continuing future relationship had
+not the details of exit and of our continuing future relationship have

-During this two-year period, the UK would be able to carry out a
+During this two-year period, the UK will be able to carry out a

-series of steps which would not need the cooperation or agreement of
+series of steps which do not need the cooperation or agreement of

-internal law in preparation for exit so that we could
+internal law in preparation for exit so that we can

-take full advantage of the most important freedom we would regain,
+take full advantage of the most important freedom we will regain,

 which is the ability to decide on our own laws in the wide areas of